Shop Subscribe

 Making a Peanut Feeder from a Slinky

-This feeder is ideal for large birds, like blue jays, and is quick and easy to make.
-Purchase a metal Slinky (squirrels will chew the plastic ones).
+This feeder is ideal for large birds, like bluejays, and is quick and easy to make.
+Start with a metal helical spring, aka Slinky (squirrels will chew the plastic ones).
 Untwist the hook end of a wire coat hanger and thread the Slinky over the wire.
 Re-twist the hook of the coat hanger.
-Use twist ties or fishing line to secure the Slinky to the wire ring at about every 4th or 5th section of the Slinky.
+Use twist ties or fishing lines to secure the Slinky to the wire ring at about every 4th or 5th section of the Slinky.
 This holds the Slinky in place and prevents it from slipping.
 Fill the Slinky with peanuts in the shell and hang it from the hook in a location where children can observe it.

 Provide plenty of opportunities for children to observe birds at their feeders, either from a window view or with regular ventures outside to watch the birds.
 Assist young children in locating the birds in bird books and encourage children to record their observations in a birding journal.
 Young children can sketch the birds.
-Older children can note the date, the type of bird and weather conditions, and write a brief description of the bird.
+Older children can note the date, the type of bird, and the weather conditions, then write a brief description of the bird.

 Tagged With: Winter